chingachleung/Alexa_Skill_DMV_Metro/README.md

 ![Screenshot 2021-11-15 at 7 45 41 PM](https://user-images.githubusercontent.com/36772713/141875409-d86d94f1-2b6a-4f12-9fa5-de33003b9e33.png)

 Once you have done all these, your basic conversation design is finished!
 The next step is to handle intents to perform more advanced functions such as storing persistent slot values, chaining different intents or API calling.
-This will be all done in their backend AWS Lambda.
+These will be all done in their backend AWS Lambda.